lainNao/local-storybook-vrt/README.md

 # local-storybook-vrt

-CLI to run visual regression tests locally between two git branches by spinning up Storybook, capturing with storycap, and comparing with reg-suit.
+CLI to run visual regression tests locally between two git branches by spinning up Storybook, capturing with storycap, and comparing with reg-cli.
-`lsvrt <target-branch>` saves captures for the current branch and the target branch under `.lsvrt/` and runs reg-suit to compare them.
+`lsvrt <target-branch>` saves captures for the current branch and the target branch under `.lsvrt/` and runs reg-cli to compare them.

 ## Requirements